 Home stretch for MiCA

-The MiCA draft regulation was adopted on October 10 by the European Parliament's Economic Affairs Committee (28 votes for, 1 against) after being validated on October 5 by the European Council.
+The MiCA draft regulation was adopted on October 10 by the European Parliament's Economic Affairs Committee (28 votes for, one against) after being validated on October 5 by the European Council.

-Contrary to the French law which allowed crypto-asset service providers to request a simple registration instead of a full agreement, MiCA only provides for an agreement procedure, knowing, however, that this agreement will allow crypto-asset service providers to operate in the whole European Union.
+Contrary to the French law which allowed crypto-asset service providers to request a simple registration instead of a full agreement, MiCA only provides for an agreement procedure knowing, however, that this agreement will allow crypto-asset service provider providers to operate in the whole European Union.